-You are invited to attend our IMG Induction Day for all new GP trainees who are joining us having graduated abroad, and who may have limited experience in the NHS.
-The induction will be run online on Wednesday 03/07/2024 from 10.00-16:00.
+You are invited to attend our IMG Induction Day for all new GP Resident Doctors who are joining us having graduated abroad, and who may have limited experience in the NHS.
+The induction will be run online on Wednesday 02/07/2025 from 10.00-16:00.

-This will be the first of several inductions as you join the community of GP trainees in London.
-Apart from the Induction, IMG Programme Directors hold online learning sets twice a month, during which we cover a wide range of topics, including communication and consultation skills, telephone consultations, dysfunctional consultations, shared management and negotiations skills, linguistic skills, role plays to practice exam cases, pensions etc. The sessions last for 2 hours typically between 7pm-9pm on a Tuesday.
+This will be the first of several inductions as you join the community of GP Resident Doctors in London.
+Apart from the Induction, IMG Programme Directors hold online learning sets twice a month, during which we cover a wide range of topics, including communication and consultation skills, telephone consultations, dysfunctional consultations, shared management and negotiations skills, linguistic skills, role plays to practice exam cases, pensions etc. The sessions last for 2 hours typically between 7pm-9pm on a Tuesday or a Wednesday.
 We will share the Microsoft Teams link with you in due course.

 We arrange online and face-to-face educational events delivered by expert speakers.
-Some of the topics include diabetes, women's health, out of hours work in GP, consultations inviting change and coaching.
+Some of the topics include diabetes, women's health, out-of-hours work in GP, consultations inviting change and coaching.